 Understanding the Digital Shelf

-Instead of a physical retail shelf full of choices, the digital shelf is made up of every experience your buyers have with your product — search results, mobile apps, websites, social media, etc. If you want to win on the digital shelf in e-commerce you need to stock every channel with high-quality product information.
+Instead of a physical retail shelf full of choices, the digital shelf is made up of every experience buyers have with your product — search results, mobile apps, websites, social media, and more.
+If you want to win on the digital shelf in digital commerce, you need to stock every channel with high-quality product information.

-This change from physical to digital is challenging for some, but it also presents a big opportunity.
-You now have more control over the appearance of your product and story (e.g., branded videos and 360º photography).
+This change from physical to digital is challenging for some, but it also presents a big opportunity, because you have more control over the appearance of your product and story (e.g., branded videos and 360º photography).
 To start stocking your digital shelf, identify and prioritize your most important products, clarify price points, invest in search engine optimization (SEO) strategy, and garner as many customer reviews as possible.

-Let’s start with a closer look at the definition of what the digital shelf is.
+Let’s start by defining what the digital shelf is.

 What is the digital shelf?